Alex Bregman Player Props: Astros vs. Giants

 Alex Bregman At The Plate

-- He has hit a home run in three games this season (10.7%), homering in 2.4% of his trips to the plate.
+- He has gone deep in three games this season (10.3%), leaving the park in 2.3% of his plate appearances.

-- Bregman has driven in a run in nine games this season (32.1%), including two games with multiple runs batted in.
+- In 10 games this year (34.5%), Bregman has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.